 Sanid is delivered through different levels of training:

-- Delivered in Arabic, English and Urdu
+- Delivered in Arabic and English (Sanid can also deliver Urdu verbally only).

 - Focus on practical exercises, simulations, in addition to advanced trainings responding to complex emergency situations.